Gertschi09/Saxes/README.md

 There are two kinds of fingering-tables: a simple one with 12 fingerings, repeatedly used for 3 octaves, and one with the original saxophone fingerings.
 The sax can be played as alto-sax, tenor-sax, C-sax or soprano-saxophone.
 The OLED-display shows the played note's pitch, or the pressure of the applied wind, meassured by the pressure sensor.
 There is a headphone output, a line-out, or one uses the loudspeekers of the sax.
-It sounds quite well, is cheap to build (about 100 €).
+It sounds quite well, it is cheap to build (about 100 €).
 The only shortcomming is, that my sax has no legato (to difficult to code).
 Special thanks to Paul Stoffregen (https://www.pjrc.com/) and his team for their fantastic microcontroller-boards and music shields!

 This is a work in progress: I intend to add a menu for the OLED-display.